 Attack time: 39 seconds

-The Meridian takes the wooden spoon here, it is even worse then the AVS (but only just).
-The case is screwed together, however it can be ripped open with ease and offers very little protection.
+The Meridian takes the wooden spoon here, it is even worse than the AVS (but only just).
+The case is screwed together, however, it can be ripped open with ease and offers very little protection.
 Once opened the immobiliser points can be bridged with ease.